Abhisheksabha/Data_Analyst_Internship_Project_1/README.md

 - The highest payments of the week occurred on Tuesday with 366.38k and Thursday with 349.4k.
 - The lowest payments were on the weekend, with Sunday at 269k and Saturday at 229k.

-## 4. Number of Orders and payment type
+## 4. Find the number of Orders and its payment type
 **Objective:** Compare the number of orders completed using different payment methods such as credit cards, debit cards, vouchers, and Boleto.

 **Visualization:** A horizontal bar chart showing order counts for each payment type.